 All Honor Court original hearings begin with introductions of all hearing participants and a review of whether each Honor Court member has prior knowledge of the case and whether this knowledge is prejudicial.
 The accused student then states their plea which is formally entered, and both Counsels are given the opportunity to offer an overview of the case in their opening statements.
 While subsequent hearing procedures may vary depending on the type of hearing being conducted, in all hearing types the Court must determine by a standard of "clear and convincing evidence" whether the accused student committed the alleged violation(s).
 If that standard of evidence is met, then the Court additionally determines the appropriate sanctions.
 During sanctioning, the accused student always has the opportunity to present evidence to the Court of the student's personal circumstances so as to assist the Court in determining a sanction that is most appropriate to the student's unique case.

-The length of Honor Court hearings depends on the number of witnesses involved, the amount and complexity of evidence, and the length of time it takes the Court to deliberate.
+The length of Honor Court hearings depends on the number of witnesses involved, the amount and complexity of the evidence, and the length of time it takes the Court to deliberate.
 It is impossible to provide an exact estimate of how long any given hearing will last because each hearing is unique.
 Typically, the accused student will know the entire outcome of their case in a single evening.